Innovation & Entrepreneurship in Europe

 'Journey’ and Reflection Paper: Document and reflect on the process used to develop your startup

 The class focuses on short lectures followed by multidisciplinary teamwork with close supervision.
-In this way, you learn to utilize existing and new knowledge in collaboration with students from various backgrounds.

 Individual grades for team assignments may be applied.
 The policy is that late assignments are not accepted.